 Good for the strange, rare and peculiar symptoms.
 Homoeopathic medicine provides fast relief!
 The following symptoms indicate certain remedies that I can prescribe;

 Remember the advice here is designed to educate and empower you to help yourself.
-In relation to cystitis and kindey infectionss, if you would like to treat them in a natural way and avoid antibiotics Book a Skype Consult to assess the Naturopathic causes of your urinary tract isssues.
-If you are treateing yourself make sure you go to the A&E or ED if symtoms owrsen and fever and back pain develop as this is an indication the infection has travelled to your kidney and can be life threatening.
+In relation to cystitis and kidney infections, if you would like to treat them in a natural way and avoid antibiotics Book a Skype Consult to assess the Naturopathic causes of your urinary tract isssues.
+If you are treating yourself make sure you go to the A&E or ED if symptoms worsen and fever and back pain develop as this is an indication the infection has travelled to your kidney and can be life threatening.

 Naturopathic approaches to kidney stones

-For a full detailed explanations of kidney stones, please see also Naturopathic Causes and Treatment of Kidney Stones.
+For a full detailed explanation of kidney stones, please see also Naturopathic Causes and Treatment of Kidney Stones.